 1. The Alva TT by Cambridge Audio is the world’s first Bluetooth aptX HD turntable.
 This means you can stream your vinyl wirelessly to compatible Bluetooth headphones or a wireless speaker in hi-res audio quality.
 This is better than CD quality and standard Bluetooth so you really do get exceptional sound.
 It costs £1,500.

 2. The LS-55WA by Lenco (opens in new tab) is an attractive wooden turntable with built-in stereo speakers for excellent sound.
 It comes with a USB player and direct encoder to MP3, which means you can digitize your precious vinyl easily.
 It also features a wireless Bluetooth connection so you can link it up to any portable audio device you like.
 It costs £129.99.

-5. The +Record Player from +Audio can be customised to suit your tastes and has built-in speakers and amplifiers.
-The first high fidelity all-in-one record player, it has a USB so you can connect to Google Chromecast.
+5. The +Record Player from +Audio (opens in new tab) can be customized to suit your tastes and has built-in speakers and amplifiers.
+The first high-fidelity all-in-one record player has a USB so you can connect to Google Chromecast.
 This means you can stream the music from vinyl within your home network and play it on other devices.
 It also works with Amazon Echo and AirPlay.
 With a Bluetooth connection, it is compatible with Spotify and Apple Music.
 Prices start from £1,190.

 Why choose vinyl?

 We love the authentic, crackling sound of an old record.
 If you link to one of the latest audio systems, it is fair to say that the sound quality will improve dramatically too.
 Call us superficial, but it’s not all about the sound, however.
 We’re in it for the style too.

 Think of all those iconic record covers to display around the home and the oh-so-cool vintage styling of the latest high-tech record players.
 The latest record players even come with USB ports to conveniently convert vinyl to digital MP3 files too.